butterfly-ops/docs/database.md

 ### Update

-Single update statement can be run as the following example:
+Simple update statement can be run as the following example:

 ```php
 db()->table('users')